Aprende-com/moodle-docker/README-aprende.md

 You can see the following list of CLI tools anytime by using the "./moodle help" command.

 Some useful commands:
-- docker ps -l               List of running container.
-- ./moodle                   Bash command prompt on webserver.
+- ./moodle                   Access the Bash command line on webserver as root.
 - ./moodle help              Display this help.
-- ./moodle db                Access to the MySQL (MariaDB) command line as root user.
+- ./moodle db                Access the MySQL (MariaDB) command line as root user.
-- ./moodle up                Builds and starts a Moodle site.
+- ./moodle up                Builds and starts websites.
 See URLs below.
 - ./moodle down              Shutdown a container.
 Will result in data loss.
 - ./moodle start             Start a container.
 - ./moodle stop              Stop a container without loosing data
+- ./moodle status            List of running container.
+- ./moodle update            Update running container with latest code changes.
 - ./moodle [other command]   Run the command on the webserver.

 From inside the container: